djibe/Android-tutorials/README.md

 ## LG G3 D855

-You can upgrade your LG G3 d855 from stock to Android 11 R / LineageOS 18.1.
+You can upgrade your LG G3 d855 from stock to Android 11 / LineageOS 18.

-Tutorial is here (6000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-lg-g3-lg-d855-stock-to-android-11-r-lineageos-18-1-with-all-files-included.4267175/>
+Tutorial is here (7000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-lg-g3-d855-stock-to-android-11.4267175/>

 What you will learn: